kubernetes-sigs/alibaba-cloud-csi-driver/docs/disk-datacache.md

   devices, and the `dm-cache` kernel target available.
 - The node plugin must host-mount `/var/alibaba-cloud-csi` (this is configured by the Helm chart by default).
 The cache `.data`/`.meta` files live here.
+- You must mount the intended local disk at `/var/alibaba-cloud-csi/data-cache/` on each node that will use data caching.
 - The node must have enough free local disk space for `dataCacheSize` per cache-backed volume scheduled to it.